rreusser/trains-and-trails/src/pages/lagunitas-to-mill-valley/index.md

 <span data-behavior="anchor" data-feature-index="3" data-mile-position="0"></span>

-The bus driver was friendly and let me off at the closest approach to Lagunitas since the bus doesn't quite go there first thing in the morning.
+The bus driver was friendly and let me off at the closest approach to Lagunitas since the bus doesn't quite make it there first thing in the morning.
 He suggested to take the bus to Inverness near Point Reyes next time, like the cyclists do.

 <span data-behavior="anchor" data-feature-index="3" data-mile-position="0.6"></span>
 ![Looking around a bend in the road.
 A steep hill rises next to the road.](lagunitas-140.jpg)